Cray-HPE/docs-csm/install/bootstrap_livecd_remote_iso.md

    If this machine does not have direct Internet access these RPMs will need to be externally downloaded and then copied to the system.

-   **Important:** In an earlier step, the CSM release plus any patches, workarounds, or hotfixes were downloaded to a system using the instructions in [Check for Latest Workarounds and Documentation Updates](../update_product_stream/index.md#workarounds).
+   **Important:** In an earlier step, the CSM release plus any patches, workarounds, or hot fixes were downloaded to a system using the instructions in [Check for Latest Workarounds and Documentation Updates](../update_product_stream/index.md#workarounds).
 Use that set of RPMs rather than downloading again.

    ```bash